Alcohol

 Denatured

 Denatured alcohol is ethanol that has additives to make it poisonous, bad-tasting, foul-smelling, or nauseating to discourage its recreational consumption.
-It has many uses but for our purposes, it works great as a cooking fuel.
+It has many uses but for our purposes, it works very well as cooking fuel.

 Denatured alcohol comes in 1-quart, 1-gallon, and 5-gallon containers.
 It can be found in camping stores under the label of alcohol fuel.
 It can also be found in a store’s paint section under the label of denatured alcohol, except in the State of California where the state has banned its sale.

-Denatured alcohol burns very clean and hot.
-It produces no observable odor or soot and is reasonbly priced.
+Denatured alcohol burns very cleanly and at a high temperature.
+It produces little observable odor or soot and is reasonably priced.

 Ethanol/Ethyl